Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 Which eCommerce platforms does Cornea connect to?

-The major ones, and headless.
-Cornea connects through APIs, which means the underlying platform is largely a configuration choice.
-If your store runs on a stack we have not connected to yet, we will tell you on the walkthrough rather than promise blindly.
+The underlying platform is largely a configuration choice.
+If your store runs on a stack we have not connected to yet, we will say so on the walkthrough rather than promise blindly.

 Bring Cornea to your store.